 That Simon never made any changes to Shirley’s Trust or Estate while alive despite extreme pressure to force him to change their estate plans by Theodore and Pamela, who had been tipped off by Spallina prematurely that both Simon and Shirley had completely disinherited them and their lineal descendants, leaving Simon a sitting, or dead, duck.
 After learning that they and their families were considered predeceased they began immediately after Shirley’s death to torture and torment Simon to make changes to he and Shirley’s plans, despite the FACT that Shirley’s estate and trust plans were irrevocable upon her death and Simon could make no changes to her beneficiary class.

-Once upon a time and for a brief moment, Simon on May 10, 2012 had a meeting to discuss possibly changing the estate plans he and Shirley had done in May 20, 2008 in exchange for his children, Theodore, Pamela, Lisa and Jill to stop their abuse of him.
+Once upon a time and for a brief moment of weakness, Simon on May 10, 2012 had a meeting to discuss possibly changing the estate plans he and Shirley had done in May 20, 2008 in exchange for his children, Theodore, Pamela, Lisa and Jill to stop their abuse of him.
 Theodore and Pamela would cease their attacks on him and allow him to see their children again and Theodore, Pamela, Lisa and Jill would cease demanding him to stop seeing his girlfriend, Maritza Puccio, who they detested and where they refused to see Simon with their children if he did not stop dating Puccio.

 That Simon at the meeting was looking for three of his five children to approve any plan changes he was considering as it was their inheritances that would have to be forgone, as only Eliot, Jill and Lisa were beneficiaries of their estates and trusts, as Theodore and Pamela were disinherited entirely with their lineal descendants.